MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/manage-content/manage-course-category/6_move-course-content-across-training-instance.md

 ---
 title: Move Course content across training instance
 original-url: https://docs.microsoftcommunitytraining.com/docs/move-course-content-across-training-instance
+author: nikotha
+ms.author: nikotha
+description: If you are managing multiple instances of Microsoft Community Training platform each catering to different target audiences but with overlapping course content -  there is an easy way for administrator to move content across instances in few simple clicks.
 ---

 # Move Course content across training instance

 If you are managing multiple instances of Microsoft Community Training platform each catering to different target audiences but with overlapping course content -  there is an easy way for administrator to move content across instances in few simple clicks.

 Microsoft Community Training allows you to download single or multiple courses within a category from one platform instance in a ready to use zip file that can be uploaded on another instance.